andrea-prearo/DeckOfCards/DeckOfCards-Elixir/README.md

 Unit tests have been implemented using the [ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html) framework.
 Execute `mix test` to run the test suite.

-An usage example has been provided and can be run with `iex -S mix`.
+An usage example has been provided and can be run with `mix deck_of_cards.play`.